-The Library provides a portion of medical insurance benefits to eligible employees not participating in the PEHP that were hired prior to July 1, 2019 when they retire from employment with the Library.
+The Library provides a portion of medical insurance benefits to eligible employees not participating in the PEHP, see Note 12, that were hired prior to July 1, 2019 when they retire from employment with the Library.

-The Library established the OPEB Trust Fund to act solely as a funding mechanism for the benefits provided by this OPEB plan.
-The OPEB Trust Fund is used to pay medical premiums.
+The Library established the OPEB Trust Fund to act solely as a funding mechanism for the benefits provided by this OPEB plan, a single employer, defined benefit plan.
+The OPEB Trust Fund is used to pay medical and dental premiums.